DebasishSahoo10/The-Look-Shop/README.md

 I have not decided if I will be adding any new things to the app or not, as I already completed all the requirements for the assignement, but Hey who doesn't want his app to be perfect, so I will try my best, below are some of the possible future additions.
 And I welcome everyone to send the Pull Requests on anything, you feel, should be improved:
 - Adding Firebase : as both the data and auth is not persistent here. so once you refresh the page, it is gone. so we need an actual cloud here.
 - Address Management : <strike>since the mock backend doesn't support address management, I haven't found a more right way to do it.</strike>.
 I have added it recently but implementation is not accurate as backend doesn't have this feature.
-- Razorpay Integration : more than half of the industry uses it, so able to deal with its APIs is definately a skill.
+- Razorpay Integration : <strike>more than half of the industry uses it, so able to deal with its APIs is definately a skill.</strike>
 - Performance Imporvements : as of now the CLS and LCP scores of the app is not that good. so will fix it soon.
 I have also added React.Lazy and Suspense to fetch the Route Components only when it is rendered, but somehow they are not improving the performance as much I wanted. so yeah that is another room for improvement.
 ## 🤜🤛 Connect with me
 Thank you for checking this project out.
 If you have any queries regarding the project or have some suggestions, feel free to connect with me on my social links given below :